 August 4th – National Chocolate Chip Cookie Day

-At Home Family Fun: Make chocolate chip cookies.
-While you make the cookies, play “Who took the cookie from the cookie jar.”
+At Home Family Fun: Bake up a batch of chocolate chip cookies.
+While you make the cookies, play “Who took the cookie from the cookie jar?“

 Read Aloud: If you give a mouse a cookie. by